We enrich students' educational experiences by offering several workshops each year.

 This professional development event is held in the fall and spring semesters for department juniors and seniors.
 Each semester several community professionals in various fields of human service work are included on the panel.
 They speak about their work and/or graduate school experiences and answer students' career-related questions.
 Some semesters the panel is comprised entirely of family studies alumni.

-Panelists from the Fall 2017 Panel:
+Panelists for the Spring 2018 Panel: